dojitza/dojitza.github.io/_posts/2024-3-31-Give-us-the-unsubscribe-button-and-we-will-subscribe.md

 When unsubscribing is so easy, make it clear that their account is not lost in case they want to come back.

-- "Unsubscribing take one click, but your data is safe for 30 days in case you change your mind unless you explicitly tell us to delete it."
+- "Unsubscribing takes one click, but your data is safe for 30 days in case you change your mind unless you explicitly tell us to delete it."

 Also please deliver on these promises and actually invest in end of subscription experience for your users.
 We will be forever grateful and gladly give you all of our money.